-The other ad of total rubbish is another little cameo story involving two more perfect folk, or possibly the same ones.
+The other ad of total bollocks is another little cameo story involving two more perfect folk, or possibly the same ones.

-Woman clad in Persil-white bikini is lying on Conran shop sun bed outside a California style beach house.
-Regulation stubbly beautiful man arrives on speed boat, steps out, OK they obviously have a cheeky plan judging by the woman's expression.
+Woman clad in Persil-white bikini is lies on Conran shop sun bed outside a California-style beach house.
+Regulation stubbly, beautiful man arrives on speed boat, steps out.
+OK, they obviously have a cheeky plan judging by the woman's expression.

-He's about to kiss her when his phone goes, and again, and again: someone informing him that there is a half price sale on double glazing.
-I have no idea which company it is for as my brain is now in total disbelief mode and is accepting no further information.
+He's about to kiss her when his phone goes - and again - and again.
+The result being that someone is informing him of a half price sale on double glazing.
+I have no idea which company it is as my brain is now in total disbelief mode and is accepting no further information.

-Woman drives off in speed boat looking peeved and man tells us that it's a really good deal . . ?
+Woman drives off in speed boat looking peeved, and man turns to camera to inform us of the great deal . . ?

 What were they thinking?
 How much must it have cost?
 Honestly!

-After going in this shop we had to go into Leclerc to buy some dog food; I was rather surprised to see this T-shirt: destined for a five year old or so.
+After going in Mr B we had to go into Leclerc to buy some dog food, and I was rather surprised to see this T-shirt: destined for a five-year old or so.
 Again, what were they thinking?
 Didn't anyone cast an eye over the English - French dictionary?
 Probably not.

 Ambassador of . . . cooking, obviously.
 What does Kick your Assador mean?
 Honestly!